divBaral/labsheet/README.md

 # labsheet
-this are the solutions of opp lab 3rd sem
+This is the solution of OOP lab 3rd sem.